 •For creative positions remind candidates that their portfolio of existing work may well be viewed.

 Zoek is a new job-searching app that can connect candidates with recruiters at the click of a button.
-If you are a recruiter why not register here to let Zoek help you achieve faster, smarter recruitment.
+If you are a recruiter register on Zoek and let us help you find top candidates for your vacancies.

 Interested in finding out more about the subjects raised on this page?